weebi-com/weebi_server/packages/protos/dartlang/README.md

-note that id are used as key for offline first objects made in the weebi app, e.g. article, contact, ticket primary key for those common at chain level (article,contact) is id & chainOid primary key for those at the boutique level (ticket) is id & chainOid & boutiqueOid
+note that id are used as key for offline first objects made in the weebi app, e.g. article, contact, ticket primary key for those common at chain level (article,contact) is id & chainId primary key for those at the boutique level (ticket) is id & chainId & boutiqueId

-firmOid is saved on all objects as a commodity
+firmId is saved on all objects as a commodity